10 Best Running Shoes for Flat Feet (2026): Tested Over 1,500 Miles With Flat Arches

 My miles100

-The Glycerin GTS 23 uses the same GuideRails as the Adrenaline but with DNA LOFT v3 nitrogen-infused foam — the softest foam in Brooks’ lineup.
+The Glycerin GTS 23 uses the same GuideRails® as the Adrenaline but with the brand-new, dual-density DNA TUNED nitrogen-infused cushioning system.
 I use it when I want stability without any firmness.
 It’s like running on marshmallows that prevent overpronation.
 Best for long runs or recovery days with flat feet.
 See my shoe selection guide.

 I notice the tradeoff: at 306g and 38mm stack, it’s heavy and tall.
 The GuideRails are identical to the Adrenaline’s, so stability level is the same — this is purely a cushioning upgrade.
 Worth it if plushness is your priority.